Skip to main content

 July 3, 2024

-Late last week, the Newsom administration released proposed amendments to the climate emissions disclosure and climate-related financial risk reporting laws enacted last year and discussed in our October 3, 2023 and October 10, 2023 Advisories.
-While the amendments remain subject to further negotiation and are not yet agreed, they signal the Newsom administration’s current position and its seriousness about addressing key concerns with the laws as enacted.
+On June 28, 2024, the Newsom administration released proposed amendments to the climate emissions disclosure and climate-related financial risk reporting laws enacted last year and discussed in our October 3, 2023 and October 10, 2023 Advisories.
+While the amendments remain subject to further negotiation and are not yet agreed upon, they signal the Newsom administration’s current position and its seriousness about addressing key concerns with the laws as enacted.
 The following outlines four key proposed revisions to the laws.

 1. Implementation Could Be Delayed by Two Years.
 As enacted, Senate Bill 253 (SB 253), the Climate Corporate Accountability Act, required the California Air Resources Board (CARB) to develop and adopt new regulations to implement the requirements of the act by January 1, 2025, with Scope 1 and 2 emissions reporting to begin in 2026 and Scope 3 emissions reporting to begin in 2027.
 The Newsom administration’s proposal delays those deadlines by two years: CARB has until January 1, 2027 to adopt new regulations, with Scope 1 and 2 emissions reporting to begin in 2028 and Scope 3 emissions reporting to begin in 2029.
 The new timeline would give CARB two additional years to undertake a robust rulemaking process to develop the implementing regulations.
 Please see our October 3, 2023 Advisory for our thoughts on what to look for in the CARB rulemaking process.
 Notably, CARB has not formally commenced SB 253 rulemaking and without this amendment would face a near-impossible deadline of finalizing implementing regulations by January 1, 2025.